masry707/masry707.github.io/_posts/2021-06-13-ntfs-read-write-macOS.md

 #### Here is a simple **python** script that do the following:
 1. Lists the available disks in your macOS
 2. Asks you if you see your NTFS flash drive
-3. Then if you see it will ask you to enter its name to mount it to be used as a normal flash drive
+3. Then, if you see it will ask you to enter its name to mount it to be used as a normal flash drive
-4. It will use a tool called `ntfs-3g` [_read more about it_](https://github.com/osxfuse/osxfuse/wiki/NTFS-3G), it can be installed using Homebrew `brew install ntfs-3g`
+4. It will use a tool called `ntfs-3g` [_read more about it_](https://github.com/osxfuse/osxfuse/wiki/NTFS-3G), it can be installed using Home-brew `brew install ntfs-3g`
-5. Finally it will mount the NTFS volumes in read-write mode
+5. Finally, it will mount the NTFS volumes in read-write mode

 All you need to do to have the following script working is:
-1. Make sure that you have python installed, it can be installed using Homebrew also `brew install python`
+1. Make sure that you have python installed, it can be installed using Home-brew also `brew install python`
 2. Copy the script to anywhere in your macOS.
 3. Plugin the NTFS flash drive.
 3. Run it `python <THE-NAME-OF-THE-SCRIPT>.py`